B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/AdaptLoci.rst

 Features
 --------

-- Adapting loci in a chewBBACA schema.
+- Adapting loci into a chewBBACA schema.
 - Checks possible problematic loci names.
 - Configurable parameters for the adaptation process.
 - Support for parallel processing using multiple CPUs.